-In case you missed it, the “Cash Me Ousside Girl” is on track to become a millionaire this year.
+In case you missed it, the “Cash Me Ousside Girl” is on track to become a millionaire this year, because it’s 2017 and apparently justice is dead.
 Don’t believe me?
 At first I thought this was click-bait, but I did some digging and it seems like she’s already working on a merchandise line, fielding reality TV show offers, and receiving sponsorship requests for posts on her social media platforms.
 And OK, none of these reports are coming from the world’s most reliable media outlets, but they do seem pretty plausible.
 Regardless, most of us now recognize her face from the viral meme it inspired, and it frustrates me that we’ve devoted so much time and attention to something so. . . empty.
 (P.S.
 If you’re completely lost by all of this, you’re not alone.
 I had to Google “cash me ousside,” back when it became a thing, because apparently I’m old now).

 Don’t get me wrong – I have a solid sense of humor, and we’ve had a lot of fun in our household tossing around the catchphrase.
 But at the end of the day, I can think of plenty of other people who are much more deserving of our interest.

 So, here it goes. . .
 10 people who inspire me way more than Danielle what’s-her-face ever could.
 Some of these have also gone viral, but I think they’re worth revisiting.